Cubing the Sphere | Mixed Reality Installation

 Ziggurat 8plinx (Hi Frequencies)

-The Zigguart - Augmented reality (AR)
+The Zigguart - Augmented Reality Component

 Cubing the Sphere - Augmented Reality